ulduzsafarli/ulduzsafarli/README.md

 ### 📚 Other Projects:

-- **Collateral Operation Service**: A service that processes client requests, communicates with XML-based services, and handles data parsing and validation.
+- **Collateral Operation Service**: A service that processes client requests, communicates with XML-based services and handles data parsing and validation.
-- **Property Price Evaluation System**: An automated system for evaluating property prices, handling customer data to provide accurate real estate price estimations.
+- **Property Price Evaluation System**: An automated system for evaluating property prices, and handling customer data to provide accurate real estate price estimations.

 ## Skills and Technologies